Economy of Kenya: Labour

-Wage-job labour

-According to the World Bank 2012 Kenya Economic Update, "Men are much more likely than women to hold wage jobs, and women are more likely to work on family farms.
-Twice as many men as women hold wage jobs, and more men work principally in wage jobs than on family farms.
-Most Kenyans are now striving to get modern, wage jobs."
-Modern wage jobs include being an "engineer, telecommunication specialist, cut flower worker, teacher, construction worker, housekeepers, professionals, any industrial and manufacturing job, and port and dock workers."
+According to the World Bank 2012 Kenya Economic Update, modern wage jobs include being an "engineer, telecommunication specialist, cut flower worker, teacher, construction worker, housekeepers, professionals, any industrial and manufacturing job, and port and dock workers."
 In 1989, there were only 1.9M Kenyans employed in wage work.
-In 2009 this number had increased to 5.1M.
-In 2009, 3.4M men and 1.3M women were employed in wage jobs.
+In 2009, this number increased to 5.1M, with 3.4M men and 1.3M women were employed in wage jobs.

-Non-farm self-employment/"Jua Kali"
+Informal economy ("Jua Kali")

 In Kenya, the "Jua Kali" sector is another name for the informal economy, also described as non-farming self-employment.
 Jua Kali is Swahili for "hot sun" and refers to the idea that the workers in the informal economy work under the fierce sun.
-The informal sector consists of self-employment and wage employment that are neither regulated by the Kenyan government nor recognized for legal protection.
+The informal sector consists of legally unrecognised and unregulated self-employment and wage employment.
 As a result, informal sector employment does not contribute to Kenya's GDP.
 Non-farm self-employment has risen from 1989 to 2009.

-The World Bank characterizes non-farm self-employment to include jobs such as "street vendor, shop owner, dressmaker, assistant, fishmonger, caterer, etc." Non-farm self-employment has risen from a total of 0.9M in 1989 to a total of 2.7M in 2009.
-Men make up 1.4M workers, and women workers number 1.3M.
+The World Bank characterises non-farm self-employment to include jobs such as "street vendor, shop owner, dressmaker, assistant, fishmonger, caterer, etc." Non-farm self-employment has risen from a total of 0.9 million workers in 1989 to a total of 2.7 million in 2009.
+Men make up 1.4 million workers, and women workers number 1.3 million.

 As of 2009, Kenya's informal economy accounts for about 80% of the total employment for the country.
-Most informal workers are self-employed, with few entrepreneurs who employ others.
-The informal sector contributes economic activity equal to 35% of the total GDP in Kenya, provides an informal finance structure in the shape of the rotating savings and credit associations (ROSCAs), and provides an income for those with lower socioeconomic status.
+Most informal workers are self-employed, with few entrepreneurs employing others.
+The informal sector contributes economic activity equal to 35% of the total GDP in Kenya, and has its own informal finance structure in the form of rotating savings and credit associations.
+This sector provides an income mainly for those in lower socioeconomic groups.

-The drawbacks of the informal economy are that it promotes smuggling and tax evasion, and lacks social protection.
-Most members of the informal sector have low educational attainment but are responsible for developing all of their own skilled labour through apprenticeships.
-Many choose to enter the informal economy due to the lack of fees, shorter training sessions, and the availability of practical content that is largely absent from formal education.
-The rising cost of education and lack of guarantees of future employment have caused many workers to transfer to informal apprenticeships.